 and the other character stands there and doesn't answer.

-Then the scene ends.
+Then, the scene ends.

-A good example of overuse of the contrived closemouthed cousin is the TV series Falling Water.
+An excellent example of overuse of the contrived closemouthed cousin is the TV series Falling Water.
 The otherwise brilliant show is heavily infused with half-conversations: discussions that end with characters staring at each other instead of asking or answering obvious questions that anyone in the viewing audience would ask.

 My stories

 I had never realized this until I wrote this post, but I can’t think of any scene in any story I’ve ever written that contains a contrived confrontational argument.
-Not only that, but I cannot imagine a reason for ever using one because there are so many creative ways to forward plot.
+Not only that, but I cannot imagine a reason for ever using one because there are so many creative ways to forward the plot.

 There are endless creative ways to make stories live.
 And they’re much more fun to write.
 Aren’t we supposed to be having fun when we write our stories?